Newar language: Renaissance era

-The verse states that even a moron can improve with the company of good people just like a drop of water appears like a pearl when it descends upon the leaves of a lotus plant.

-Modern Newar

 Jail years

 The years 1941–1945 are known as the jail years for the large number of authors who were imprisoned for their literary or political activities.
 It was a productive period and resulted in an outpouring of literary works.
 Chittadhar Hridaya, Siddhicharan Shrestha and Phatte Bahadur Singh were among the prominent writers of the period who were jailed for their writings.
 While in prison, Hridaya produced his greatest work Sugata Saurabha, an epic poem on the life of Gautama Buddha.
-Shrestha wrote a collection of poems entitled Seeswan ("Wax Flower", published in 1948) among other works.
-Singh (1902–1983) was sentenced to life imprisonment for editing and publishing an anthology of poems by various poets entitled Nepali Bihar.
+Shrestha wrote a collection of poems entitled Sisvāṃ ("Wax Flower", published in 1948) among other works.
+Singh (1902–1983) was sentenced to life imprisonment for editing and publishing an anthology of poems by various poets entitled Nepālī Vihāra.

-The efforts of Newar authors coincided with the revival of Theravada Buddhism in Nepal, which the rulers disliked equally.
+The efforts of Newar authors coincided with the revival of Arya Samaj and Theravada in Nepal, which the rulers disliked equally.
 In 1946, the monks who had been exiled by the Ranas in 1944 for teaching Buddhism and writing in Newar were allowed to return following international pressure.
 Restrictions on publication were relaxed, and books could be published after being censored.
 The monks wrote wide-ranging books on Buddhism and greatly enriched the corpus of religious literature.
 Outside the Kathmandu Valley in the 1940s, poets like Ganesh Lal Shrestha of Hetauda composed songs and put on performances during festivals.

 The 1950s

 Nepal Bhasa Patrika daily newspaper dated 5 November 1960.

 Following the overthrow of the Rana dynasty and the advent of democracy in 1951, restrictions on publication in Newar were removed.
 Books, magazines and newspapers appeared.
 A daily newspaper Nepal Bhasa Patrika began publication in 1955.
 Textbooks were published and Newar was included in the curriculum.
 Nepal Rastriya Vidhyapitha recognised Newar as an alternative medium of instruction in the schools and colleges affiliated to it.

-Literary societies like Nepal Bhasa Parisad were formed and Chwasa: Pasa returned from exile.
+Literary societies like Nepal Bhasa Parisad were formed and Cvasā Pāsā returned from exile.
 In 1958, Kathmandu Municipality passed a resolution that it would accept applications and publish major decisions in Newar in addition to the Nepali language.